lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 Step 2.
 ADQL table join with user-uploaded list of SSObject IDs
 ===============================================================

 2.1.
-Return to the main DP0.3 Catalogs tab to go back to the search interface, and unclick the spatial and temporal boxes.
+Return to the main DP0.3 Catalogs tab to go back to the search interface by clicking the "UI assisted" buttom on the top right, and unclick the spatial and temporal boxes.
 Make sure the box labeled "Object ID search" is clicked.
 Download to your computer a sample catalog named ``portal_tut05_useruploadcat2.cat`` prepared by us for this exercise (from this
 ` link <https://github.com/lsst/dp0-3_lsst_io/blob/main/_static/portal_tut05_useruploadcat2.cat>`_) - using the procedure in Step 1.3.
+Click on the "Change Upload Table" and replace the table you loaded in the Step 1 with the one you just uploaded to your computer.
+Click on "Load Table" button.
 Clicking the down arrow in the "Object ID Search" box, and clicking the "Load object IDs from a table" button will then give access to the upload button to supply a catalog containing IDs.
 Click the "Add Upload Table" button and navigate on your machine to the file containing the catalog of IDs to be used.
 A pop-up window will appear, where you can upload the file.
-Then click on "Load Table" button in the pop-up window.
+Then click on "Load" button in the pop-up window.
 To use this feature, the IDs listed must correspond to a Rubin table ID (in this case, the SSObjectId).

 2.2.
 In the "Object ID Search" box, click the arrow in the box next to "Uploaded Object ID".
 Click the magnifying glass near "ID" and in the window that pops open, select the "SSObjectId" header keyword from the table that was uploaded, and hit OK.
 The object ID box should now contain ssObjectId (or whatever header label is used for ID in the user suppled catalog).